cube-js/cube/docs/Cube.js-Backend/Deployment.md

 Inside the docker image, there are two base paths:

-- `/cube` - System directory, preinstalled cube.js with [all drivers](https://github.com/cube-js/cube.js/blob/master/packages/cubejs-docker/package.json).
+- `/cube` - System directory, preinstalled Cube.js with [all drivers](https://github.com/cube-js/cube.js/blob/master/packages/cubejs-docker/package.json).
-- `/cube/conf` - Direction for configuration file (`cube.js`) and schema files.
+- `/cube/conf` - Directory for configuration file (`cube.js`) and schema files.

 ### Create a new app using Cube.js-CLI